We’ve all done silly things to save money.

 This one is pretty self-explanatory, but it bears mentioning.

 Parks and schools are not just for kids.

-I struggle to workout unless I’m playing sports or outdoors.
-I just don’t get those endorphins unless I’m competing in some way.
-I also don’t want to pay $45 a month for a gym membership to play sports occasionally.
+I struggle to work out unless I’m playing sports or outdoors.
+I don’t get those endorphins unless I’m competing in some way.
+I also don’t want to pay $45 monthly for a gym membership to play sports occasionally.

-While using park facilities is limited to good weather, many schools offer open gym times where members of the community can come together to play pick-up games for free.
+While using park facilities is limited to good weather, many schools offer open gym times where community members can come together to play pick-up games for free.